F1 hopes to start campaign with double race in Austria

-PARIS (AP) – Formula One hopes to finally start the season with a double race at the regular venue of the Austrian Grand Prix, a venue away from urban centers.
+Formula One hopes to finally start the season with a double race at the usual venue of the Austrian Grand Prix, a venue away from urban centers.

 After the postponement or cancellation of the first 10 races of the calendar in the face of the coronavirus pandemic, the date now scheduled to start the season is July 5, in Austria.
 F1 still sees the possibility of performing between 15 and 18 of the 22 races that made up the campaign.